xxsimoxx/stats-for-update-manager/README.md

 This plugin is intended to be used by *developers*.

 ## <a name="filters"></a>Filters
+### Change/hide the number of active installations in plugin info tab
 **`sfum_active_installations`** let's you change/hide the number displayed in the details of your plugins.

 Examples: